-The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee man is not a member of any of these specified committees, but the an to participate in any or all of these committees' meetings, by way tus of this practice should be a 'Departure'.
-Application : Applied Explanation on : Encik Ahmad Jauhari, the Independent Non-Executive Chairman of the application of the practice Company, was previously a member of the BARC and the Chairman of practice the BNRC until 6 April 2023.
-Following his departure, Encik Reza bin Abdul Rahim ("Encik Reza") was appointed as a member of the BARC and Dr. Yap Lang Ling (" Dr. Yap ") was redesignated as the Chairperson of the BNRC on the same date. of the bivite of the same date.
-The Company adheres to the recommendation outlined in Practice 1.4 of the Malaysian Code on Corporate Governance (" MCCG "), which specifies that the Chairman of the Board should not simultaneously serve as a member of any Board Committee.
-Explanation for : departure equired to complete the columns below.
+The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee man is not a member of any of these specified committees, but the board allows the Chairman to participate in any or all of these committees' meetings, by way of invitation, then the status of this practice should be a 'Departure'.
+Application : Applied Explanation on application of the practice The Chairman of the Board, Encik Ahmad Jauhari Yahya, is not a member of Board Audit and Risk Committee ("BARC") and the Board Nomination and Remuneration Committee ("BNRC").
+Explanation for : departure Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.
-Measure : Timeframe : i imerrame :
+Measure : Timeframe :